 1440p Resolution Without a Performance Hit

-The ASUS TUF really threads the needle well in terms of covering the qualities that should matter most to gamers in a monitor: combining some of the best input lag and response time you'll find in any gaming monitor and a 1440p resolution.
-It's not quite 4K, but with the affordably mid-ranged price tag at work here, it's still a best deal for gamers without a whole lot of money to spend on a gaming monitor.
+The ASUS TUF really threads the needle well in terms of covering the qualities that should matter most to gamers in a monitor: combining some of the smallest input lag and fastest response time you'll find in any gaming monitor with a 1440p resolution.
+It's not quite 4K, but with the affordable mid-range price tag here, it's still one of the best deals for gamers.

 It also works great from wider viewing angles, making it one of the obvious best choices for local competitive gaming or gaming in less than ideal public spaces.

-Then there's the curved screen which makes it easy to immerse yourself fully.
-The focus on gaming is pretty clear, also.
+Then there's the curved screen which makes it easy to truly immerse yourself.
+The focus on gaming is pretty clear here.
 Eight different game modes are available, and the dual speakers are actually pretty solid.

 3. AOC G2590FX 25″ Framless G-SYNC Monitor